 Organizational leaders can also track the number of patents filed or the number of new products and services launched.

 Digital dexterity is vital for businesses and individuals in today’s rapidly changing digital world.
-It allows companies to be more flexible and adaptable to changes while workers can keep up with the ever-changing job market.
+It allows companies to be more flexible, find adaptable digital solutions, and be adaptable to changes while workers can keep up with the ever-changing job market.